alexandrebobkov/ESP-Nodes/rainmaker.md

 ### V. Connecting Rainmaker Device to Alexa

+Once device is successfully provisioned, it can be linked to your Alexa account.
+In order to accomplish this, click on _Link to Alexa_ from Rainmaker app.

 <img alt="Alexa Account Linking to RainMaker" src="https://alexandrebobkov.github.io/ESP-Nodes/assets/Screenshot_20240716-213521~2.png" width="70%"/>

 <img alt="RainMaker Provisioning.
 Adding Wi-Fi" src="https://alexandrebobkov.github.io/ESP-Nodes/assets/Screenshot_20240716-223344~2.png" width="70%"/>